FinnReilly/UCI-HAR-Dataset-Project/README.md

 Includes run_analysis.R script for cleaning and summarizing raw Samsung data.

+The Source Data provided for this project must be in your working directory for this to work.

 ##The script does the following with the raw data -

  1.Uses the variables provided in the "features.txt" file to extract mean and standard deviations for all measurements across all observations, and adds column names for these variables.